taskctl/taskctl/README.md

 Variable's name can be changed by a task's `exportAs` parameter.
 Those variables will be available to dependent stages.

-### Task variations
+### Tasks variations
-Every task may run one or more variations.
-It allows to reuse task with different env variables:
+Task may run in one or more variations.
+Variations allows to reuse task with different env variables:
 ```yaml
 tasks:
   build: